Quick Start for Developers

 source load_polaris_env.sh

-polaris run
+polaris serial

 The first command will source the same activation script (load_<env_name>_<machine>_<compiler>_<mpi>.sh) that you used to set up the suite or task (load_polaris_env.sh is just a symlink to that activation script you sourced before setting up the suite or task).